vadelma-pii/headless-raspi/README.md

    * country=FI - put in your country code if not in Finland (SE, NO, DK, UK, US, DE, FR...)
    * ssid="YOUR_WIFI_SSID" - your WiFi SSID goes here (e.g. "My Phone Hotspot")
    * psk="YOUR_WIFI_PASSWORD" - your WiFi password goes here

+If your Raspberry Pi only blinks the red light, double check the SSID and WiFi password.

 Tiedostot, joita muokkaamalla Raspberry Pin saa käyntiin ilman näyttöä.
 Nämä laitetaan boot-osiolle, joka on Raspbian-kortin pienempi osio.